Crossing one of Kubota Garden's bridges. Credit: Godfrey Guerzon

 Fera Fera Forest

 This area, full of threadleaf cypress trees, reminds me of a fairy-tale forest.
 It is very quiet and completely different from the rest of the garden.

 Every part of the garden is beautifully maintained, and you will see something new on every visit, especially in different seasons.
 Whether you and your family stop in for a short walk or a longer visit, I'm certain you will come away feeling refreshed.

 Find it: Kubota Garden is located at 9817 55th Ave.
 S. in Seattle.

 Open hours: 6 a.m.–10 p.m. daily

 Facilities: Drinking fountains and portable toilets are located near the entrance.
+A new restroom is part of planned park improvements and is scheduled to open soon.
 There are many benches throughout the park as well as a couple of picnic tables.
 Leashed dogs are welcome.

-Getting there: Parking is free in the medium-sized lot.
+Getting there: Parking is free in the medium-size lot.
+A parking lot expansion is also among improvements underway.
 Street parking is often available as well.
 Note: There are signs posted in the lot to lock cars and not leave valuables.
-Kubota Garden is about a 1-mile walk from the Rainier Beach light rail station; or, to get closer, try Metro route 106.
+Kubota Garden is about a 1-mile walk from the Rainier Beach light rail station; to get closer on public transportation, try Metro route 106.

-More info: A free brochure with a map of the gardens is available at the kiosk near the entrance.
+More info: A free brochure with a map of the garden is available at the kiosk near the entrance.
 Read more about the story of Fujitaro Kubota online.